-Danvers 126 – Our Fall Carrot Trial Winner, thanks in large part its impressively hearty greens; a huge plus when harvesting from heavy, rocky and wet Fall soils.
+Danvers 126 – Our Fall Carrot Trial Winner, thanks in large part its impressively hearty greens; a huge plus when harvesting from heavy, rocky and wet fall/winter soils.
 Autumn carrots can be a bunching nightmare, but not with these tough-topped wonders.
 At 6-9,” Danvers is bit shorter than the average carrot, but boasts stocky, substantial and sugary roots that resist cracking and splitting.
+Great for eating fresh or processing.
 Heirloom!

 Days to maturity: 70